FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### TO CONSIDER TOMMORROW

+- We can just have one form route which is adjusted internally via conditional rendering.
 - I will trouble-shoot notes , after adding new chapters and lessons with option to add a custom video or share a link that is out there.
 - Smoothen notes CRUD logic,resources section, make sure they work in harmony with video , finalize on the ui and release the software into the world for them to see and comment.
 - Polish up on skeleton dimensions.